-Because physical medicine and rehabilitation crosses most healthcare specialties and incorporates interdisciplinary care across all allied health providers, we teach our students how to conduct and lead interdisciplinary teams.
-By gaining a better understanding and appreciation of other disciplines such as Physical and Occupational Therapy, Speech Language Pathology, Neuropsychology, Social Work Services, Nursing Case Management, Vocational Rehabilitation, Music and Art Therapy, as well as the role of Integrative Medicine (e.g. fitness, nutrition, yoga, acupuncture, massage, etc.) in modern healthcare, our students are prepared to lead professionals from many different specialties.
+Because physical medicine and rehabilitation crosses most healthcare specialties and incorporates interdisciplinary care across all allied health providers, we teach our students how to lead interdisciplinary teams.
+By gaining a better understanding and appreciation of other disciplines such as Physical and Occupational Therapy, Speech Language Pathology, Neuropsychology, Social Work Services, Nursing Case Management, Vocational Rehabilitation, Music and Art Therapy, as well as the role of Integrative Medicine (e.g. fitness, nutrition, yoga, acupuncture, massage, etc.) in modern healthcare, our students are prepared to lead healthcare professionals from a variety of backgrounds and specialties.

-We also collaborate with our graduate programs to provide expert musculoskeletal and neuromuscular education by incorporating clinical examination skills and experience with anatomy, physiology, and biomechanical instruction.
+We also collaborate with our graduate programs to provide expert musculoskeletal and neuromuscular education by incorporating clinical examination and musculosketal ultrasound exam skills along with experience in anatomy, physiology, and biomechanical instruction.

 Through the emphasis of case-based examples, Bench, Bedside, and Beyond (B3) is designed to further integrate basic science with clinical practice concepts in an advanced context.
 Integrative Medicine (IM) is an approach to wellness that combines conventional (traditional Western) medicine, including medications, surgery, and lifestyle changes, with therapies beyond traditional Western medicine, such as acupuncture, meditation, nutrition, sports, writing, yoga, and more.
 This IM experience provides third year medical students with the opportunity to learn about and practice techniques which can promote health and wellbeing for themselves and in turn, promote their confidence when advocating for their patients.